Cognitive science: Memory

-Cognitive scientists study memory just as psychologists do, but tend to focus more on how memory bears on cognitive processes, and the interrelationship between cognition and memory.
-One example of this could be, what mental processes does a person go through to retrieve a long-lost memory?
+Cognitive scientists study memory just as psychologists do, but tend to focus more on how memory relates to cognitive processes and the interrelationship between cognition and memory.
+One example of this could be: what mental processes does a person go through to retrieve a long-lost memory?
 Or, what differentiates between the cognitive process of recognition (seeing hints of something before remembering it, or memory in context) and recall (retrieving a memory, as in "fill-in-the-blank")?